jeffaudi/deeplearning.earth/content/detection/ships.en.md

 ![Ship seen from above](/img/portfolio/ships.jpg)

-{{< block note >}}
-Maritime traffic has doubled over the last 15 years.
+*Maritime traffic has doubled over the last 15 years.
 With more ships at sea, there is also more risks for piracy, illegal activities and environmental damages.
-Being able to monitor ships in high seas, far away from any coast, is a perfect tasks for Earth Observation satellites.
+Being able to monitor ships in high seas, far away from any coast, is a perfect tasks for Earth Observation satellites.*
-{{< /block >}}

 **You will find a few datasets with annotated ships in satellite images on Kaggle.** It is possible to detect large ships on Sentinel-2 images at 10 m. resolution.